 We both admire Lawrence Krauss.
 We were fortunate enough to interview him.
 But the manner of the allegations against him, and his subsequent exit, leaves us with a series of questions.

 Ferguson activist Melissa McKinnies believes her son was lynched.
 While the police believe otherwise, many think that it was the latest in a string of deaths connected to Ferguson.

 S.M.
 Park’s continuing column Risen Apes about being a 70-year-old boomer.
 In “A Dog Named Hobo,” Park writes about companionship with his dog Hobo.

 Corie Skolnick shares the ups and downs of being a writer, reflects on her writing career so far, and ponders what yet lies ahead.

 Forget Harry and Meaghan’s bump, the opportunity the Invictus Games gives to the impaired should be our focus.
 One athlete made this clear to me when he shared his story.

 Paris Portingale shares a year in the life of his idiot brother-in-law Ray.
-Part one of this four-part series shows Ray inventing a flying lawnmower, celebrating a birthday, and not surviving dinosaurs.
+Part three of this four-part series shows Ray explaining Micenmen and his Barium Meal Radiology conspiracy theory.